DrTimothyAldenDavis/SuiteSparse/README.md

   GraphBLAS, LAGraph, and ParU will be vastly slower if OpenMP is not used.
   CHOLMOD will be somewhat slower without OpenMP (as long as it still has a parallel BLAS/LAPACK).
-Three packages (UMFPACK, CHOLMOD, and SPQR) rely heavily on parallel BLAS/LAPACK libraries and those libraries may use OpenMP internally.
+Four packages (UMFPACK, CHOLMOD, SPQR, and ParU) rely heavily on parallel BLAS/LAPACK libraries and those libraries may use OpenMP internally.
 If you wish to disable OpenMP in an entire application, select a single-threaded BLAS/LAPACK, or a parallel BLAS/LAPACK that does not use OpenMP (such as the Apple Accelerate Framework).
-Using a single-threaded BLAS/LAPACK library will cause UMFPACK, CHOLMOD, and SPQR to be vastly slower.
+Using a single-threaded BLAS/LAPACK library will cause UMFPACK, CHOLMOD, SPQR, and ParU to be vastly slower.

   WARNING: GraphBLAS may not be thread-safe if built without OpenMP or pthreads